Vincent-Therrien/gpu-arena/readme.rst

 GPU Projects
 ------------

-Some projects that use general-purpose GPU programming frameworks:
+Some projects that use GPU programming.
+Don't hesitate to create a PR if you want to add any!

 - Artificial Intelligence:
     - burn (https://github.com/tracel-ai/burn): Deep learning framework that uses WebGPU as its